-Employer of Record - The member participating in consumer direction of HCBS or a representative designated by the member to assume the consumer direction of HCBS functions on the member's behalf.
+Employer of Record - The member in CHOICES Group 2 or 3 participating in consumer direction of HCBS or a representative designated by the member to assume the consumer direction of HCBS functions on the member's behalf.

 Enrollee - A person who has been determined eligible for TennCare and who has been enrolled in the TennCare program (see Member, also).